moj-analytical-services/splink/docs/topic_guides/blocking/predictions.md

 }
 ```

+This generates all pairwise comparisons that satisfy at least one of the rules.

 We will now generate a pairwise comparison for the record where there was a typo in the first name, so long as there isn't also a difference in the postcode.

 By specifying a variety of `blocking_rules_to_generate_predictions`, it becomes unlikely that a truly matching record would not be captured by at least one of the rules.